-How does the Amendment implement the objectives of planning in Victoria?
+How does the amendment implement the objectives of planning in Victoria?

-By including buildings of historic and aesthetic significance in the Heritage Overlay, the proposed Amendment implements the following objective under Section 4 of the Planning and Environment Act 1987:
+The amendment is consistent with the objectives of planning in Victoria, in particular the following objectives under Section 4 of the Planning and Environment Act 1987:

-(d) to conserve and enhance those buildings, areas or other places which are of scientific, aesthetic, architectural or historical interest, or otherwise of special cultural value.
+- 4(1)(d) to conserve and enhance those buildings, areas or other places which are of scientific, aesthetic, architectural or historical interest, or otherwise of special cultural value. - 4(1)(g) to balance the present and future interests of all Victorians.

-How does the Amendment address any environmental, social and economic effects?
+How does the amendment address any environmental, social and economic effects?